Glen Baxter (artist)

-Glen Baxter (born 4 March 1944) is an English draughtsman and artist, noted for his absurdist drawings and an overall effect often resembling literary nonsense.
+Glen Baxter (4 March 1944 – 29 March 2026) was an English draughtsman and visual artist, noted for his absurdist drawings and an overall effect often resembling literary nonsense.

+Life and career

-Born in Leeds, Baxter was trained at Leeds College of Art (1960-5).
+Born in Leeds, Baxter was trained at Leeds College of Art (1960–5).
 He was a teacher at the V&A (1967–74).
 His first solo exhibition was held at New York's Gotham Book Mart Gallery.
 Baxter's artwork has appeared in The New Yorker, Vanity Fair and The Independent on Sunday.
 His images and their corresponding captions employ art and language inspired by pulp fiction and adventure comics with intellectual jokes and references.
 His simple line-drawings often feature cowboys, gangsters, explorers and schoolchildren, who utter incongruous intellectual statements regarding art and philosophy.
 One of his best known satirical works, The Impending Gleam, was first published in 1981.